tarwn/lessthandot-hugo/blogs/content/posts/2011-07-27-how-to-find-what-column.md

 ------------------------------------------------------------------------------------
 truncation	truncation	no truncation	     truncation	     truncation</pre>

-And again, we will use a dynamic approach, we don&#8217;t know the real column names
+And again, we will use a dynamic approach, we don't know the real column names

 sql
 declare @sql varchar(8000)